amiddelkoop/amiddelkoop/README.md

 I am pursuing a Bachelor's degree in Computer Science at NTNU Norwegian University of Science and Technology.
 My studies focus on software development, agile methodologies, and databases.
 After completing my Bachelor's, I plan to further my education with a Master's or another Bachelor's in Project Management or Administrative Technologies.

 ### 🚀 Startup
-I am the founder of HOGGORM DESIGN AS, where we build and consult on web applications with a focus on SEO optimization, design, and human-computer interaction.
+I am the co-founder of HOGGORM DESIGN AS, where we build and consult on web applications with a focus on SEO optimization, design, and human-computer interaction.
 Our mission is to help small businesses gain traction in an ocean of millions of web applications.

 ### 🤝 Voluntary Work
 As a full-stack developer at OrbitNTNU, a student organization, I contribute to building, improving, and monitoring multiple web applications that receive thousands of views each month.